Urke011/MyYoutube/README.md

 - Membership - Register, Login / Logout
 - Video - formating in Mp4, delete origin version, makes thumbnail
 - Upload - User can upload video and see it
-- Thumbnail - User can make thubmnails
+- Thumbnail - User can use thubmnails
 - User can likes or dislikes videos